All Episodes

 It was an accident.

-Get in accidents, now it becomes a reason to shoot and kill somebody.
+It becomes a reason to shoot and kill somebody.

-You have a former Obama advisor on police reform, no less, is actually blaming the New York police department that has had a billion dollars cut from their budget, part of this defund madness.
+You have a former Obama advisor on police reform, no less, is actually blaming the New York Police Department that has had a billion dollars cut from their budget, part of this defund madness.

 You can't make this up.